martenframework/marten/docs/versioned_docs/version-0.1/getting-started/tutorial.md

 Now that you've experimented with these core concepts of the framework, you should not hesitate to update the application we just created in order to experiment further and add new features to it.

-The Marten documentation also contains plenty of additional guides allowing you to keep exploring and learn more about other areas of the framework.
+The Marten documentation also contains plenty of additional guides allowing you to keep exploring and learning more about other areas of the framework.
 These may be useful depending on the specific needs of your application: [Testing](../development/testing), [Applications](../development/applications), [Security](../security/), [Internationalization](../i18n), etc.